 Parking information is available on the Baker Ski Area website: https://www.mtbaker.us/ski-area-info/travel-info/overnight-parking.

 Click the RV reservation button which takes you to two chooses: “RV Sites” and “RV Storage Sites.”
 Select “RV Storage Sites” which takes you to a page that gives you the “Unoccupied car/truck/van” option and you can make an online reservation for $15.00.
-In the process you need to specify the vehicle size.
-A SUV such as a Subaru Forester is roughly 16 x 6 ft.
-To complete the process you must provide license plate number and select a vehicle/rig type that *doesn’t include cars.* I have no explanation for this, and some people choose to ignore the entire reservation process because of this.
+In the process, you need to specify the vehicle size.
+An SUV such as a Subaru Forester is roughly 16 x 6 ft.
+To complete the process you must provide a license plate number and select a vehicle/rig type that *doesn’t include cars.* I have no explanation for this, and some people choose to ignore the entire reservation process because of this.

 Winter Gear for Your Car

 Drivers should carry tire chains or cable traction for icy roads and a saw to clear downed limbs blocking the road.
+A 30 ft tow strap can also help with removing a downed tree.

 - Car key tip: Attach your car keys to the inside of your pack lid to help prevent loss on the trail or use a pocket with a zipper to secure them.